August 26, 2013 | Posted By: Hoyer Law Group, PLLC

 Privileged documents.
 Communications between a client and his lawyers are considered privileged.
 That means those communications are confidential and cannot be used as evidence.
 (There are some exceptions to this privilege, such as when the privileged communications are used in furtherance of committing a crime or perpetrating a fraud.)
 If the employer asks a lawyer for legal advice, or if the lawyer provides legal advice to the employer, those communications are privileged.
 Even if a whistleblower has access to privileged communications in the regular course of his job, the whistleblower generally should not disclose those privileged communications to his lawyer or to the government.
 Such a disclosure could torpedo the whistleblower’s case.

 Recorded conversations.
-Obviously a recorded conversation where an employee or even officer of a company makes incriminating statements can be a smoking gun.
+Obviously, a recorded conversation where an employee or even an officer of a company makes incriminating statements can be a smoking gun.
 However, many states (including Florida) do not permit conversations to be recorded unless everyone participating in the conversation consents to the recording.
 This applies to phone calls as well as face-to-face conversations.

 Gathering workplace evidence is an important part of successfully prosecuting a qui tam lawsuit, but it is also a potential minefield for whistleblowers.
 Anyone who suspects that their employer is committing fraud against the government should promptly seek the advice of a lawyer experienced in qui tam litigation under the False Claims Act before taking any steps that could compromise their case and lead to legal troubles.